ezeahunanya/autotrader/readme.md

 python scripts/train_price_prediction_model.py
 ```
 This will output the trained model and the model metrics (optimized hyperparameters, evaluation metrics and feature importances) and save to `models/`.

+## Flask App

+What's this for?
+We'll have a server and client:
+    1. There will be a page on the client which will take post requests of feature inputs to the price prediction model we'll use this to predict the price for a car with these features.
+    2. We'll return the price prediction plus the shapley values to show which feature was most important for this prediction.
+We'll store these predictions plus shapley values in a database.